Frequently Asked Questions

 Q: UNC is known for its molecular pathology program.
 What is that experience like for residents?

 A: UNC has more board certified Molecular Genetic Pathology faculty than any academic center in the country, and our residents are made ready to practice by gaining skills and expertise in ordering and interpreting modern genomic tests.
 The Molecular Diagnostics and Cytogenetics Course is a systematic overview of pathology practice using DNA and RNA based tests.
 After completing this Course in 2nd or 3rd year of residency, the resident then returns to the molecular arena in 4th year for a month of immersion in day-to-day molecular pathology and immunology practice.
 Additional rotations and projects are available to residents.

 A: Residents spend three months (2 in first year and 1 in fourth year) on the Blood Banking/Transfusion Medicine rotation which includes the blood bank, a blood donation program, and therapeutic apheresis.
 The first month is devoted to learning the principles of transfusion medicine and developing comfort with evaluating and caring for apheresis patients while the latter two months involve the resident taking a more active role in the direction of the service.

 Q: How about the rest of Clinical Pathology?
 Is there much chance for active participation in the services?

 A: Residents are an integral part of the laboratories while on rotation, and active learning and participation in patient care and clinical consultation is emphasized.
-While on clinical chemistry, residents are first call for answering clinician questions, and while on microbiology the resident rounds with the infectious disease team daily.
+While on clinical chemistry, residents are on first call for answering clinician questions, and while on microbiology the resident rounds with the infectious disease team daily.
 As mentioned above, residents obtain extensive experience in apheresis while on the BB/TM service, and see patients, write orders and consult with clinical teams for apheresis patients.